 Avoid investing in a system which looks good on paper but which is totally unproven in practice.
-You could make use of an off-the-shelf solution to provide the core functions of your system - for example, the standard financial accounting needs - and build on your own specific requirements in the form of extra modules for functions such as sales order processing or supply chain management.
+You could make use of an off-the-shelf solution to provide the core functions of your system - for example, the standard financial accounting needs - and add in extra modules for specific functions you need, such as sales order processing or supply chain management.
 This way you are minimising the overall risk to your business.

 Find out more about IT risk management.